By Karla Amador

 Ten years later, Barnes graduated from Cornell University with an MBA in Healthcare Administration and began his professional career as the Executive Assistant for Dr. Lowell Bellin, the Commissioner of Health at the time.

 Bellin, as a mentor, encouraged Barnes to further his career in Health Care Law.
 By 1981, he received his JD degree from the University of Virginia.
 Afterwards, Barnes continued on to become the first African-American to earn the title of Partner at Epstein Becker & Green.

 Now, Barnes works in areas that he calls “passion projects”.
 For his current project, he’s working with healthcare coalitions, providers, and payors to enable an electronic healthcare record (EHR) exchange across all states; it’s a lengthy process as it requires a patient’s consent, due to confidentiality purposes.

 His hope is to expedite EHR exchange because the delays have a negative effect on the patient’s well-being from state to state.

-“Physical and mental health of a patient is really important for care coordination,” he says.
+“Physical and mental health of a patient is really important for care coordination,” he said.

-“Healthcare in itself is an economic engine because it’s not going anywhere and everyone needs access to health care all the time,” he says.
+“Healthcare in itself is an economic engine because it’s not going anywhere and everyone needs access to health care all the time,” he said.

 People also need experienced leaders like Barnes to address crucial areas in healthcare that need a little passion and a new focus.